shashanknaik0/spring-token-auth/README.md

 ./gradlew bootRun
 </pre>

-step 4: visit the development server at http://127.0.0.1:8080 and use below api endpoints.
-Read <a href="API%20documentation.pdf">API documentation</a> for more information.
+step 4: development server will run at http://127.0.0.1:8080.
+Read <a href="API%20documentation.pdf">API documentation</a> for more information.<br>
+use postman to send the http requests.
 <pre>
 /signup - (POST) Add a new user to the platform.
 The user details will include fields like username, email, and password.
 /login - (POST) Login to the page to genatrate auth token.